Have you seen the Color Feelings Series?

 4. Each book includes worksheets for further exploration.
 I’m not a worksheet kinda gal, but these are open-ended enough that I can see myself using them.

 I introduced the series to my class beginning with Happy.
 Before I showed them the book, we watched Pharrell Williams’ video “Happy”.

 I’ve now read Happy, Love, Anger and Sad to my class.
 When I pulled out Anger yesterday they actually cheered.
 And a couple of kids even asked, “Do we get to write our response?”

 While I’m reading the book aloud, I often pause and ask them to turn and talk to their partners.
 They love doing that and I like how it gives everyone a chance to talk and share their thoughts without taking up a whole lot of time.

 If you’d like a closer look at the books you can find them at Bright Awareness Publications.

 They also have a link to all the worksheets in the back of the books (examples below):

 For some more ideas that would work especially well with pre-schoolers and kindies, check out Liz’s collection of ideas from Liz’s Early Learning Spot.

-That's it!
+That’s it!
 Hope you enjoyed this book review.
-You can also find them on Amazon.

 Disclosure: Bright Awareness Publications gave me these books in exchange for a book review.
 The opinions are all mine.